coolstuffsoftware/owncloud-spring-boot-starter/README.md

 [![Test Coverage](https://codeclimate.com/github/coolstuffsoftware/owncloud-spring-boot-starter/badges/coverage.svg)](https://codeclimate.com/github/coolstuffsoftware/owncloud-spring-boot-starter/coverage)

 ## Audience
-This Project aims at Developers who wants to enable their SpringBoot Application to be authenticated against an Owncloud Instance and use the Owncloud Provisioning API and the Share API.
+This Project aims at Developers who wants to enable their SpringBoot Application to be authenticated against an Owncloud Instance and use the Owncloud Provisioning API.

 ## Short Usage
 ### Maven